xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/updatenode.rst

 For packages from the OS distro, add the new package names (without the version number) in the .pkglist file.
 If you have newer updates to some of your operating system packages that you would like to apply to your OS image, you can place them in another directory, and add that directory to your osimage pkgdir attribute.
 How to add additional OS distro packages, go to :ref:`Install-Additional-OS-Packages-label`

-Note:If the objective node is not installed by xCAT, please make sure the correct osimage pkgdir attribute so that you could get the correct repository data.
+Note:If the objective node is not installed by xCAT, make sure the correct osimage pkgdir attribute so that you could get the correct repository data.

 Install Additional non-OS Packages
 ``````````````````````````````````